Game Management Unit 21

 When hunting on BLM Land, glass and hunt all drainages that lead into the Agua Fria River system.
 White-tailed deer utilize these drainages along with mule deer, so species identification is very important.
 Look for mule deer at the head of drainage cuts early in the morning as they return to bed sites on the thick brushy slopes.
 Further south near Black Canyon City try hunting the desert canyons.
 This is rough county and not for the weak of heart.
 Access is limited, so be prepared to do lots of up and down hiking.
 Locate and hunt around springs and try to glass hillsides in these areas.
 Be careful not to trespass on the private ranches in the area.

 The Tonto National Forest encompasses the majority of Unit 21.
 Access points along Interstate 17 include the Bloody Basin and the Table Mesa roads.
 Both roads will lead hunters into good mule deer country.
 From the Bloody Basin Road, try hunting north on the 677 Road.
-Hunt and glass the area to the east.
+Hunt and glass the both sides of the road.
 It is thick chaparral interspersed with open slopes.
+There are also a lot of whitetail in this area so be careful.
 The Bloody Basin Road will take you to the Verde Rim where there are some mule deer but this is mainly white-tailed deer habitat.
-Continue to drive down the Rim since both sides of the road are good areas to glass for mule deer.
-FS Road 16, which is off the Bloody Basin Road, will take you north into several good mule deer hunting locations.
+Continue to drive down the Rim since both sides of the road are good areas to glass for mule deer on the flats down below.
+Forest Road 16, which is off the Bloody Basin Road, will take you north into several good mule deer hunting locations.
 Try hunting the canyons that drain off of the Verde Rim.

 From the Table Mesa Road glass and hunt the lower slopes of the New River Mountains.
 Concentrate on the south facing slopes, but don’t overlook the cuts coming off New River Mesa, which is to the south.